scotmaxw/DMJN328/Using_github/Syncing_to_course_repository.md

    ![](https://raw.githubusercontent.com/sjkiss/DMJN328/master/Using_github/click_current_branch_master.png)

-3. You will see two different "branches" a "Default Branch" and a branch called "upstream/master".
+3. You *should* see two different "branches" a "Default Branch" and a branch called "upstream/master".
 The **default branch** is just your copy of your repository on your machine.
 But the branch **upstream/master** is the master branch on the repository that you forked your copy from.

    ![](https://raw.githubusercontent.com/sjkiss/DMJN328/master/Using_github/show_upstream_master.png)

-4. Click on "Choose a branch to merge into master" **at the bottom of your screen**.
+4. Click on "Choose a branch to merge into master" **at the bottom of this screen**.

    ![](https://raw.githubusercontent.com/sjkiss/DMJN328/master/Using_github/choose_branch_to_merge.png)